lucavignali/Sentiment-Analysis-Microsoft-API/README.md

 1. a woman that is cooking some food on a table (31%)

-I like the desxcription very much!
+I like this description very much!